Skip to main content

 At AIFS Au Pair, we believe that adults in all aspects of children’s lives, whether parents or other carers have a moral and ethical responsibility to keep children safe and to protect them from harm and child abuse.

-As Australia's only Child Wise accredited Au pair agency, AIFS Au Pair actively supports measures towards child protection and child abuse prevention.
+As Australia's only Au Pair agency that follows the Childwise framework, AIFS Au Pair actively supports measures towards child protection and child abuse prevention.
 AIFS Au Pair always considers and acts in the ‘best interests of the child’ principle as outlined in the United Nations Convention on the Rights of the Child, and this principle forms the basis for this AIFS Au Pair Child Protection Policy and Reporting Framework.

 As an organisation in the Cultural Exchange sector offering in-home services, AIFS Au Pair has a place in ensuring that children are protected from harm and believes that all children have a right to be safe from abuse and neglect.